How to Fix the MBR (Master Boot Record)

 Results of a Corrupt Master Boot Record

-When the MBR becomes damaged or corrupt... the best case scenario is an operating system that assigns incorrect drive letters.
-After that, the problems become progressively more serious, such as a computer that won't boot, a destroyed operating system, or permanently lost data such as pictures, video, documents, etc. The most common MBR issue is when the boot code becomes corrupt, typically due to a virus or other malware, but also from errant applications and users with toolsets too powerful for their own good.
+When the MBR becomes corrupt or damaged... the best case scenario is an operating system that assigns incorrect drive letters.
+After that, the problems become progressively more serious, such as a computer that won't boot, a destroyed operating system, or permanently lost data such as pictures, video, documents, etc. The most common MBR issue is when the boot code becomes corrupt, typically due to a virus or other malware, but also from errant applications and unknowing users with powerful toolsets that can make things even worse.
 When this occurs you will likely see one of the following messages when attempting to boot your computer:

 These messages typically indicate that the boot code needs to be repaired, which normally allows the boot process to identify and redirect to the correct partition.
 There are a handful of software applications that have been designed to repair the MBR boot record, but most are command-line based, and can be very difficult and error-prone to use.
 Please note, if you aren't experienced with command line apps you may be in for a surprise.
 This is precisely the reason we developed MBRWizard... to provide a simple method to backup, restore, and repair your master boot record.

 Repairing the Master Boot Record (MBR) with MBRWizard

 Repairing a corrupt MBR with MBRWizard requires just a few steps, and a moment of your time.
 To begin, start MBRWizard under Windows, which supports all versions of Windows starting with 2000 through Windows 8, including WinPE, and even Linux.
 Now, locate the disk with the corrupt MBR and select it as the live disk and click on repair.
 We are now on the Repair screen, which you see below... simply click on the MBR version you would like to use, and finally, click the Repair button.
 Voilà, the MBR boot code has been rebuilt to the same specs as when it was first created!

 MBRWizard Versions and Features